radareorg/radare2-book/src/signatures/zignatures.md

 ]
 [0x000051c0]>
 ```
-To remove it just run `z-entry`
+To remove it just run `z-entry`.

-But if you want to save all created signatures, you need to save it into the SDB file using command
+If you want, instead, to save all created signatures, you need to save it into the SDB file using command `zos myentry`.
-`zos myentry`.

 Then we can apply them.
 Lets open a file again:
 ```
 r2 /bin/ls